-- Define the meaning of word cyber and cyber crime - Know the basics digital forensic - Know various types of forensic investigation techniques - Know the steps involved in forensic investigation - Study about various forensic tools - Define how the email works - Differentiate between various protocols like SMTP, POP3, IMAP, etc - Study different types of email abuses - Perform fake emails and their senders investigation - Recognize scams or hoax emails and websites - Perform social media profile investigation
+- Define the meaning of word cyber and cyber crime - Know the basics digital forensic - Know various types of forensic investigation techniques - Know the steps involved in forensic investigation

+- Study about various forensic tools

+- Define how the email works

+- Differentiate between various protocols like SMTP, POP3,IMAP, etc

+- Study different types of email abuses

+- Perform fake emails and their senders investigation

+- Recognize scams or hoax emails and websites

+- Perform social media profile investigation

-Welcome to the Post-PC Era, the era dominated by truly portable devices with embedded GPS, near-field communication capabilities, microphones and HD video cameras and processing power equal to or greater than traditional computers30.
+Welcome to the Post-PC Era, the era dominated by truly portable devices with embedded GPS, near-field communication capabilities, microphones and HD video cameras and processing power equal to or greater than traditional computers.
 We 'wear' our computers, we are empowered.
 Our dependency on cyber space grows by the day, our access points and networked devices are legion, and our cyber security systems are losing their foothold.
 Passwords, firewalls, security keys, encrypted memory sticks: traditional security measures no longer fully address the many sophisticated new challenges we face.
 To guarantee security and trustworthiness of data, industry, governments, businesses and citizens are to align their behaviors and interests to secure the growing digital-based economy and society.
 But what are the drivers behind this new cyber reality?

-3.2.1 Drivers behind this new cyber reality?
+7.1.1 Drivers behind this new cyber reality?

 - a.
 The rise of bring your own device (BYOD): Employees are bringing their own tools to work whether hardware, software or application.
 Information is on the move.
 The boundaries between "Internet at home" and "Internet at work" are quickly eroding with the advent of the ambient web: the Internet is always there and always on, connected to the devices and systems of your own choosing, whether you are aware of it or not.
 The overlap of professional and private lives raises new challenges for security: who secures your data, who is in control and from where? - b.
-An increasing reliance on cloud services: Cloud computing is still in an infancy stage, but a fundamental component of IT services orientation and consumerization, heralding new avenues for producing, sharing and managing information.
+An increasing reliance on cloud services: Cloud computing is still in an infancy stage, but a fundamental component of IT services orientation and consumerization, - c. heralding new avenues for producing, sharing and managing information.
 A truly globalized phenomenon, cloud computing is characterized by a services approach to satisfy the technology needs of organizations and individuals alike.
 Such is the new model in and for the IT-industry.
-Through this "hyper outsourcing", information and processes move beyond the company walls.
+Through this "hyper outsourcing", information and processes move beyond the company walls. - d.
+The Internet of things will accelerate operational dependency on the net: When all kinds of physical devices contain embedded networked software paving the way for 'the Internet of things' and so-called 'smart cities', cyber security becomes even more critical.
+The unique identification of citizens and objects in the virtual space may be some way off, yet we must still be prepared.
+The creation of an interconnected world and an ambient network will automatically create new possibilities for information breaches, system attacks and privacy violations. - e.
+The increasing sophistication of hackers, supported by advanced tools, will turn complex attacks into a simple click of a button: Amateurs turn professional, and the tools they use evolve accordingly - such is the common pattern to any popular and lucrative activity.
+The greater our dependency on the Internet and the more value we create from it, the smarter and more agile cyber attackers get.
+At the same time, hacking itself is becoming a commodity.
+For next to nothing you can buy the necessary tools for reading the SSID's of the wireless routers within 3km radius of you.